 - Dogs are typically pregnant for about nine weeks.
 For the first five weeks, food intake shouldn’t be much higher than usual.

 - Between weeks six and seven, the pregnant dog’s weight will increase.
-At this time, give her 25 percent more food.
+At this time, give them 25 percent more food.

 - After the puppies are born, expect your dog’s diet to steadily increase over the next three to four weeks as the puppies grow and nurse more.

-- After the first month, the mother may be eating two to four times the amount of food she ate before pregnancy.
+- After the first month, the mother may be eating two to four times the amount of food they ate before pregnancy.

-- Give the mother all the food she wants and encourage her by moistening the food.
+- Give the mother all the food they wants and encourage her by moistening the food.

-- In the third or fourth week, the puppies will probably start nibbling at her dish, which is an excellent way to introduce them to solid food.
+- In the third or fourth week, the puppies will probably start nibbling at their dish, which is an excellent way to introduce them to solid food.

 Weaning the Puppies